A topic from the subject of Analytical Chemistry in Chemistry.

 Basic Concepts

-Volumetric Analysis: In volumetric analysis, a known volume of a reagent (titrant) is added to a sample until a chemical reaction is complete.
-The volume of titrant required is used to calculate the concentration of the analyte.
+Volumetric Analysis: In volumetric analysis, a solution of known concentration (the titrant) is reacted with the analyte until the reaction is complete.
+The volume of titrant required to reach the endpoint of the reaction is then used, along with stoichiometry, to calculate the concentration of the analyte.

 Equipment and Techniques